wedelljd/wedelljd.github.io/_posts/2017-01-01-Predicting Data Scientist Salaries Using Web Scraping.md

+---
+layout: post
-# Predicting Data Scientist Salaries Using Logistic Regression
+title: Predicting Data Scientist Salaries Using Logistic Regression
+---

 This project began as a web scraping exercise for our Data Science Immersive course which turned into a project in which we use Logistic Regression to predict whether a Data Science job listing in Boston will pay over $90,000.

 The class brainstormed what predictors might be useful for a model and decided on four:

     - Years of experience
     - Whether the term 'scientist' is in the job title
     - Whether the term 'start-up' appears in the job description